Automattic/wp-calypso/client/my-sites/stats/stats-site-overview/README.md

 #### Required Props

 * `site`: A Site Object
-* `summaryData`: Is an instance of a StatsList that would hold a repsonse from the /site/<siteID>/stats/visits endpoint
 * `path`: String used to build out the various links to the site